42eleven/42eleven.github.io/content/about.md

   name = "Konstantinos Livieratos"
 +++

-FortyTwo Eleven is a Swedish-registered company through which [koslib](https://www.koslib.com) is offering consulting services.
+FortyTwo Eleven is a Swedish-registered company through which [koslib](https://www.koslib.com) & selected partners offer top-class consulting services.

-Clients are selected very carefully and we focus more on cultivating long-term relationships with good quality of product rather than maximizing volume.
+Clients are selected very elaborately with focus on cultivating long-term relationships and quality deliverables on a set of niche topics rather than maximizing volume.

-Some of the technologies we might can help with:
+Focus areas:
-* Python
+* (tech) AWS
-* Go
+* (tech) Kubernetes
-* AWS (containerized solutions)
+* (culture & tech) SRE
-* Kubernetes
+* (culture) DevOps

-To get in touch, send an email at [hej@42eleven.com](mailto:hej@42eleven.com).
+Think we can help?
+Get in touch at [hej@42eleven.com](mailto:hej@42eleven.com).